 RGB and HSL are two different ways to describe the same colors in a digital environment.
 RGB is an additive model based on the intensity of light.
 It defines a color by mixing Red, Green, and Blue light, each on a scale from 0 to 255.
 While this is how hardware works, it is often difficult for humans to look at a code like rgb(37, 99, 235) and visualize what the color looks like.

 HSL, however, describes color based on how humans perceive it.
 Hue is the type of color (like red, green, or blue), represented as a degree from 0 to 360 on a color wheel.
 Saturation is the "vibrancy" of the color (0% is gray, 100% is full color), and Lightness is the brightness (0% is black, 100% is white).
-According to Wikipedia, HSL is more intuitive for creating lighter or darker variations of a base color, which is why it is so popular in modern design systems.
+HSL is more intuitive for creating lighter or darker variations of a base color, which is why it is so popular in modern design systems.
 Our tool makes it easy to switch between these two modes instantly.

 How to Use This RGB to HSL Converter